 Cyndi is a queer/spawn, mad* White Ashkenazi settler and lives in Toronto with her family.

-Take it from this past student
+Take it from these past students

 Should be part of core competencies as a ND